 10 Ways to Play the Most Beautiful Open Chord Shapes.
 10 Ways to Play the Most Beautiful Open Chord Shapes Part I A great way to make your chord progressions and songs sound awesome is to use open chord shapes.

-(The numbers represent the fingers of your left hand.)
-Welcome To The Essential Guitar Guide.
+A list of things you can look for: bendings / slides / hammer-ons / pull-offs / two notes at a time (double stops) / etc...
+You will find out that each pattern has its own character.
+A quick test: Welcome To The Essential Guitar Guide.
 Online Guitar Lessons.
 Desktopblues.noisegames.com.
 PlayGTR.net Free Video Guitar Lessons.
 What follows is just a brief summary of basic theory and harmony necessary to understand practical applications on your instrument.

+An interval is the distance between two notes.
+Intervals of a second, third, sixths and seventh are called major.
+10 Essentials On Guitar Improvisation.
+Photo by Simone13 AKA John Pastorello Besides writing and playing songs I just love improvising.
 When I practice improvising I always first pour myself a cup of green tea, I put on some folk music (e.g. Ray La Montagne, Damien Rice, Stephen Fretwell, Glen Hansard, Sheryl Crow, etc.) on Last.fm or Spotify.com and then I start to improvise over these songs.
 I get totally caught up in the moment and let my fingers carry me away.